The Japan Photography Tour

 Tour Leaders: Brian and Kazue Merry

-This intimate Tour is limited to only 6 guests maximum
+This intimate Tour is limited to a maximum of 6 photographers.

 How To Book:

-Step 1: $1500+gst (5% CDN tax) non-refundable retainer is due at the time of booking to guarantee your spot on the tour and to remove it from inventory.
-This retainer is not refundable.
+Step 1: $1500+gst (5% CDN tax) non-refundable retainer is due at the time of booking to guarantee your spot on the Japan photography tour and to remove it from inventory.
+The $1500 retainer is not refundable.
 Contact me using the Contact form or call me toll free to arrange payment with Visa/MC or bank transfer.
-You can call toll free in Canada at 1-855-763-1114, or outside of Canada at 403-763-1114.
+You can me in Canada at 403-763-1114.

-Step 2: Purchase the balance of the tour, ~$3675+gst, on or before March 2, 2017.
-You can purchase the entire tour at the time of booking and receive a $250.00 discount.
-If the total payment for the tour is not received before March 2, 2017 you’ll forfeit the retainer and your spot will be placed back into the tour inventory and will become available for someone else to purchase.
+Step 2: Purchase the balance of the tour on or before January 1, 2019.
+You can purchase the entire tour in one transaction at the time of booking you’ll receive a $100.00 refund on the total tour price.
+ILPA members will also receive an additional $500 refund on your final payment at total tour cost.
+If the total payment for the tour is not received before Feb 1, 2019 you’ll forfeit the retainer and your spot will be placed back into the tour inventory and will become available for someone else to purchase.